jaredmtdev/gather/README.md

 The `in` variable can be any type and the response from the workerpool can be any type.
 When returning an error, the result is not sent to the output channel.
-If needed, the error can also be sent to an error channel (which you create) and then processed in a separate go routine (which you define).
+If needed, the error can also be sent to an error channel (which you create) and then processed in a separate goroutine (which you define).
 The error response also comes in handy when building middleware.

 Optionally, make custom middleware to conveniently wrap around the handler: